MW Audit

 Then the reverse: "For every active Salesforce contract, did it appear on any uploaded bill?"That second pass is the "Unbilled assets" bucket.

-2. The eight buckets
+2. The nine buckets

 🚨